Recovery Journey Roadmap

 I’m not suggesting you sign up to a triathlon if that was your jam before, but maybe dust off your trainers and get out for a walk or a short bike ride.
 Float about in a pool and let your body move again in weightlessness if you can, it's so incredibly therapeutic to release yourself from the fear and feel movement again no matter how small.

-Finding something you really love doing is important, so it's not a chore and you look forward to it every day...whatever that is for you, do it and do it often...
+Finding something you really love doing is important, so it's not a chore and you look forward to it every day...whatever that is for you, do it and do it often.

-There are certain TMS support groups on Facebook that focus on 'Exposure Therapy', such as Our Limitless Mind by TMS survivor and coach Matt Iac, based in Australia.
+There are a few great support groups on Facebook that focus on 'Exposure Therapy', such as Our Limitless Mind by TMS survivor and coach Matt Iac, based in Australia.
 Exposure Therapy is basically another name for the practice of getting back to what you used to do or facing what you fear the most.
 There’s so much support out there, get involved and reach out to others doing the same as you, it's comforting, encouraging and you no longer feel like you’re suffering alone - you’ll find motivation and understanding like never before.
-The TMS communities online are like online therapy 24 hours a day, it really is amazing and literally, one of the only reasons I went on Facebook during my recovery.
+The TMS communities online are like online therapy 24 hours a day, it is amazing and literally, one of the only reasons I went on Facebook during my recovery.

-One resource that I found particularly motivating during the tail end of my recovery was The Mind and Fitness Podcast - a fabulous weekly show hosted by TMS survivor competitive weightlifter and Crossfitter Eddy Lindenstein.
+One resource that I found particularly motivating during the tail end of my recovery was The Mind and Fitness Podcast - a fabulous show hosted by TMS survivor competitive weightlifter and Crossfitter Eddy Lindenstein.
 His own story and motivating interviews further convinced me to not fear exercise and I gradually reincorporated the intense weight-bearing routines I once loved but no longer practised due to fear.
 He also runs a private Facebook group for all things TMS, check it out here - TMS - The Mindbody Syndrome.

 Where to next?